f-erm/SODAR/README.md

 **SODAR** requires the installation of the conda package manager in order to work.
 Please install conda by following the [bioconda installation instructions](http://bioconda.github.io/user/install.html#install-conda).
 In addition, it is essential to install Snakemake; following the steps in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 To run the pipeline, the user needs to create the conda environments first, which will take some minutes.
-This step is done automatically using this command:
+This step is done automatically using the following command:

     snakemake --use-conda --conda-create-envs-only --conda-frontend mamba